Game Informer: Magazine

-In the summer of 2022, there was once again another set of layoffs, with three Gameinformer staff being cut.
-Andrew Reiner saw the writing on the wall and left Gameinformer in September 2022 to become a game developer, thus leaving Gameinformer with no original staff.
-Matt Miller, who has been in Gameinformer for over 10 years, was promoted to editor-in-chief.
-In Fall 2022, Kyle Hilliard (who was previously laid off) returned to Gameinformer.
+In July 2022, three more Game Informer staff were laid off: John Carson, Wesley LeBlanc, and Creative Director Jeff Akervik, who had worked at the publication for over 14 years.
+Later that month, LeBlanc was rehired after the departure of Jill Grodt.
+Andrew Reiner left Game Informer in September 2022 to become a game developer, thus leaving Game Informer with no original staff.
+Matt Miller, who has worked at Game Informer since 2004, was promoted to EIC.
+In Fall 2022, Kyle Hilliard (who was previously laid off) returned.